internIITG/Intern-Experience-2022/Nimbleedge.Ai/Abhinav Ayush.md

 I didn’t know the answer to most of the problems, but I answered whatever I could think of, which he was apparently satisfied by.
 He then asked me basic questions from Automata Theory, DBMS and OOPs, which I was able to answer.
 Then we said our goodbyes and he ended the meeting.

-## Company specific Tips/Some resources
+## Company specific Tips
 - Prepare for all standard topics, and practice Competitive Programming regularly.
 - Study System Design if you get the time, and be familiar with all the concepts taught in CS101 and stuff related to it.